programminghistorian/ph-submissions/en/drafts/originals/communicating-diversity-in-3D-and-VR.md

 Because each torus is connected to a different information plane, they still need to be created separately and added to a torus group.
 The mouse click event listener and left controller listeners have to be altered so that they target the torus group instead of the jar group.

-In the index.html file REPLACE
+In the index.html file REPLACE:

 ```
 let jars;
 ```

-with
+with:

 ```
 let jars, torus;
 ```

-in the init function after
+in the init function after:

 ```
 	let piecescale = ratio;
 ```

-add
+add:

 ```
 	torus = new THREE.Group();
 	scene.add( torus );